PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/layout_analysis.en.md

 1. <b>Pipeline Integration</b>

-The layout analysis module can be integrated into PaddleX pipelines such as the [Document Scene Information Extraction Pipeline v3 (PP-ChatOCRv3-doc)](../../../pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction_v3.en.md).
+The layout analysis module can be integrated into PaddleX pipelines such as the [Document Parsing Pipeline (PaddleOCR-VL)](../../../pipeline_usage/tutorials/ocr_pipelines/PaddleOCR-VL.en.md).
 Simply replace the model path to update the layout analysis module.
-In pipeline integration, you can use high-performance inference and serving deployment to deploy your model.

 2. <b>Module Integration</b>

 The weights you produce can be directly integrated into the layout analysis module.
 You can refer to the Python example code in the [Quick Integration](#quick) section, simply replacing the model with the path to your trained model.

-You can also use the PaddleX high-performance inference plugin to optimize the inference process of your model and further improve efficiency.
-For detailed procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).